ILLIXR/ILLIXR/README.md

 A [demo][45] of an OpenXR application running with ILLIXR.

+For more up-to-date list of related papers, demos, and talks, please visit [illixr.org][37].

 The [ILLIXR consortium][37] is an industry-supported community effort to democratize
     XR systems research, development, and benchmarking.
 Visit our [web site][37] for more information.

+The ILLIXR consortium is also holding a biweekly consortium meeting.
+For past meetings, for more information, past meeting recordings, and request for presenting, please visit [here][50].

 # Citation